peteroupc/numbers-java/api/com.upokecenter.numbers.EInteger.md

 **Returns:**

 * An arbitrary-precision integer.
-Returns 0 if "length" is 0.
+Returns 0 if the byte array's length is 0.

 **Throws:**